-Personal Financial Readiness (PFR) Services provides information, education, and personal financial counseling to help Airmen and/or family members and provide foundations at the beginning of an Airman’s career and develop across the continuum to improve financial literacy.
-Contact the A&FRF for assistance with the following topics:
+Personal financial readiness services provides information, education and personal financial counseling to help airmen and/or family members, providing a foundation at the beginning of an airman’s career and developing across the continuum to improve financial literacy.
+Contact the Airman and Family Readiness Flight for assistance with the following topics:

 Along with appointments, the A&FRF also offers classes and has a variety of programs pertaining to financial issues.